 Booking your ferry tickets for your vacation in Santorini in advance, and in fact, as soon as possible from the moment you decide you want to visit this magical Greek island will be the best move.
 Especially if you plan on visiting Santorini during the high-season summer months, when the island is extremely popular with travelers from all over the world, booking your tickets in advance is essential.

-In case you’re extremely lucky and want to travel to Santorini without a vehicle, you might also be able to find a ticket at the port, however, if we were in your shoes we wouldn’t try it.
-It would be such a pity for you to come all the way to Greece with a dream to catch the sunset from the famous Santorinian caldera and instead be left in the port of Piraeus bare-handed.
+In case you’re extremely lucky and want to travel to the small island of Santorini without a vehicle, you might also be able to find a ticket at Athinios port, however, if we were in your shoes we wouldn’t try it.
+It would be such a pity for you to come all the way to Greece with a dream to catch the sunset from the famous Santorinian caldera, a remnant of the volcanic eruption, and instead, be left in the port of Piraeus bare-handed.

-How Early to Arrive for Santorini Ferry Departures?
+How Early to Arrive for Santorini Ferry Departures in Athinios port?

 Greek ferry - credits: ferryhopper.com

-Depending on when you’re going to Santorini, the time you need to arrive at the port in order to have a smooth departure varies.
-During the high-season summer months and now with the Covid checks that need to be done, it is advised to reach the port approximately 1,5 hours before the time of your departure.
+Depending on when you’re going to Santorini, the time you need to arrive at Athinios port in order to have a smooth departure varies.
+During the high-season summer months and now with the Covid checks that need to be done, it is advised to reach the port approximately 1,5 hours before the time of departure, so you can be there as soon as the ferries arrive.

 It is likely you’ll receive either a text message or an email from the shipping company you’ve booked your tickets with to inform you about the preferred time of arrival a couple of days before your departure.